rivermont/spidy/README.md

 # TODO
   - Upload spidy to PyPI
   - Multiple HTTP threads
-  - Log length of wordFile to logFile
+  - Better logging, both to console and logFile
-  - Log saving of webpage to console.
   - Add webpage saving functionality to README
   - Talk about hashcat in README